 3.1.2.3 Metal coatings.
-The metals used in the RRHB shall possess adequate corrosion-resistant characteristics or shall be suitably protected by the use of coatings equivalent to those listed in Table I to resist corrosion which may result from such conditions as, but not limited to, dissimilar metal combinations, moisture, salt spray, and high temperature deterioration.
-Where not indicated, class or type is at the option of the manufacturer, subject to approval by the procuring activity.
+The metals used in the RRHB shall possess adequate corrosion resistant characteristics or shall be suitably protected by the use of coatings equivalent to those listed in Table I to resist corrosion which may result from such conditions as, but not limited to, dissimilar metal combinations, moisture, salt spray, and high temperature deterioration.
+Where not indicated, class or type is at the option of the manufacturer, subject to approval by the acquiring activity.
 Dissimilar metals are defined in MIL-STD-889.
-Unless otherwise specified herein, physical properties of all metals shall meet the minimum requirements of MIL-HDBK-5.
+Unless otherwise specified herein, physical properties of all metals shall meet the minimum requirements of MIL-HDBK-5, Volumes 1 and 2.

 Coating Specification

-Cadmium plating QQ-P-416, type II, class 2 (note 1)
+Cadmium plating QQ-P-416, type II, class 2 1 /

-Cadmium plating MIL-C-8837, type II class 1 (note 2)
+Cadmium plating MIL-C-8837, type II class 1 2 /

-Zinc plating QQ-Z-325, type II, class 2
+Zinc plating ASTM B633, type II, class 2

 Chromium plating QQ-C-320

 Nickel plating QQ-N-290

 Silver plating QQ-S-365

 Tin plating MIL-T-10727, type I

 Electroless nickel MIL-C-26074